 Your rights to your personal information

-If you wish to update your personal data or contact preferences, please contact a member of our Administration Team.
+If you wish to update your personal data or contact preferences, please contact a member of our Shared Services Team.

 We are not a “public authority” as defined under the Freedom of Information Act and therefore will not respond to requests for information under this Act.